 Google Education Suite

-Once connected to the internet, students will log into Google Education suite, just as they did during remote learning.
+Once connected to the internet, students will log into Google Education suite.
 Chrome and Safari web browsers are recommended for accessing CPS web resources.

 Shared or Sharing Devices

-Students should refrain from sharing their assigned technology device to mitigate the spread of COVID-19.
-In instances where a student must use a shared technology device during in-person learning, it should be properly sanitized between uses.
+Students should refrain from sharing their personally assigned technology device to minimize disease transmission.
+In instances where a student must use a shared technology device during the school day, it should be properly sanitized between use.

 Transporting a Device

-Students should follow these protocols when transporting their technology devices to and from school:
+Students should follow these protocols when transporting their technology devices back and forth from school.

-- Students should not use their devices on public transportation.
+- Students should not use their devices on public transportation for their own safety.

-- Students should keep all food and drinks away from their device.
+- Students should keep all food and drinks away from the device.

-- Students should not carry their devices while the screen is open.
+- Chromebook/laptop lids should always be closed and tightly secured when moving.
+Do not carry these devices while the screen is open.

-- Students should charge their device at home overnight and unplug it when it is not charging.
+- Students should charge their device at home overnight, so that it is ready for learning the next day.

-- Remote Learning Days: If you are learning remotely and experiencing issues with a CPS-issued device, you can receive support through the Family Tech Support portal or by calling the Help Desk at 773-417-1060.
+If you are learning through the district’s Virtual Academy and experiencing issues with a CPS-issued device, you can receive support through the Family Tech Support portal or by calling the Help Desk at 773-417-1060.